 Other foods may also cause a response such as tomatoes, citrus and certain spices

 If you suffer from eczema and would like to see if avoiding these foods we recommend trying an elimination diet by cutting the listed foods out one at a time to identify if they are contributing to your condition.
 We always advise that you get advice from your doctor, who might also suggest an allergy test.

 What foods may help reduce symptoms of eczema?

 There is evidence to show that a healthy immune system will help to improve overall wellbeing and have an effect on your skin too.
 Having a healthy digestive system with a diverse range of bacteria in the gut can help to boost the immune system.
 There is evidence to show that eating probiotic foods to promote gut bacteria may be effective in combating eczema.
-There are many probiotic supplements available, however, it is also beneficial to add probiotic foods to your diet.
+Skin Perfecting Complex contains probiotic and other skin calming ingredients that have helped many eczema sufferers.
+However, it is also beneficial to add probiotic foods to your diet.
 Add foods such as yoghurt, kimchi, sauerkraut, miso, tempeh and kombucha to your diet.

 Sugar has been linked to rising obesity levels, it is also one of the guilty parties in the increased number of eczema sufferers.
 Eating a diet high sugar and refined carbohydrates leads to increased insulin levels which causes inflammation within the body.